MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 WORKDIR c:\\Apache24\\bin
 ```

-For detailed information on the `WORKDIR` instruction, see the [WORKDIR Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#workdir).
+For detailed information on the `WORKDIR` instruction, see the [WORKDIR reference on Docker.com](https://docs.docker.com/engine/reference/builder/#workdir).

 ### CMD

 The `CMD` instruction sets the default command to be run when deploying an instance of the container image.
-For instance, if the container will be hosting an NGINX web server, the `CMD` might include instructions to start the web server, such as `nginx.exe`.
+For instance, if the container will be hosting an NGINX web server, the `CMD` might include instructions to start the web server with a command like `nginx.exe`.
 If multiple `CMD` instructions are specified in a Dockerfile, only the last is evaluated.

-**Format**

-The `CMD` instruction takes a format of:
+The `CMD` instruction's format goes like this:

 ```dockerfile
 # exec form